 Many of Wofford’s study abroad partners offer merit-based, need-based, and/or diversity-related scholarships.
 Students are encouraged to consult their partner program’s website to to view up-to-date information regarding scholarship applications and deadlines.

 The Gilman Scholarship program is sponsored by the U.S. Department of State and the Institute of International Education.
-Only students that currently receive a Federal Pell Grant or can provide proof they will recieve a Federal Pell Grant at the time of travel are eligible for this scholarship program.
+Only students who currently receive a Federal Pell Grant or who can provide proof they will receive a Federal Pell Grant at the time of travel are eligible for this scholarship program.
 There is no minimum program length required, so programs during any term (semester, summer, academic year, interim) are eligible.

 The Boren Scholarship is sponsored by National Security Education Program.
 The Boren Scholarship program is for students conducting intensive language study in Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
 Typically, students must participate in a study abroad program which is at least 6 months in length to be considered competitive.
 Boren Scholars must work for the federal government for at least one year after graduation.